HIV Prevention

 What are the options?

-HARM REDUCTION & SAFER DRUG PRACTICES
+HARM REDUCTION & SAFER DRUG USE PRACTICES

 HIV Treatment and Viral Load Suppression including Undetectable = Untransmittable